Jota 'agrees' shock Celtic exit with star winger set for Saudi Arabia move

 It is not the first time an emerging league has adopted similar tactics.
 Pele, Franz Beckenbauer and Bobby Moore all played in the North American Soccer League at the end of their respective careers, while China has lured a host of top-flight stars to its Super League in recent years.

-Former Manchester United and England defender Gary Neville, co-owner of League Two Salford, expressed concerns over the number of Premier League players moving to Saudi Arabia last week.
+Former Manchester United and England defender Gary Neville expressed concerns over the number of Premier League players moving to Saudi Arabia last week.

 Speaking to BBC Sport, Neville said: “The Premier League should put an instant embargo on transfers to Saudi Arabia to ensure the integrity of the game isn’t being damaged.
 Checks should be made on the appropriateness of the transactions.”